Find “Frith on the Hills” at Watership Down, Kingsclere

 Along the way they push their way through Newtown Common, cross footbridges, float along the River Test and discover Nuthanger Farm.

 “O Frith on the hills!” says Dandelion as the rabbits marvel at the new home Fiver has found them on Watership Down.
+Standing at the top of Watership Down it is easy to see why.
+The views are some of the best I’ve seen.

 The top of Watership Down is separated from the hillside by Gallops, which are tracks and fences used to train racehorses.